 There are some studies that suggest NSAIDs can increase the chance of other pregnancy-related problems, such as preterm delivery (birth before week 37) or low birth weight (weighing less than 5 pounds, 8 ounces [2500 grams] at birth.
 Other studies have not reported these findings.

 Ibuprofen should only be used under a healthcare provider’s supervision, particularly in the 2nd and 3rd trimesters.
-Your healthcare providers can closely monitor your pregnancy if you need to use ibuprofen after week 20.
+Your healthcare providers can closely monitor your pregnancy if you need to use ibuprofen after week 20 of pregnancy.

 Does taking ibuprofen in pregnancy affect future behavior or learning for the child?